okta/okta-sdk-dotnet/README.md

 The [`legacy` branch](https://github.com/okta/okta-sdk-dotnet/tree/legacy) contains the previous version of the SDK.
 It is published on NuGet as [Okta.Core.Client 0.3.3](https://www.nuget.org/packages/Okta.Core.Client/0.3.3).
 This older version has GA support, but only bug fixes will be applied.

 Need help?
 Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].

+See this project's documentation on the [API Reference section](https://developer.okta.com/okta-sdk-dotnet/latest/api/index.html).

 ## Installation
 ### Using Nuget Package Manager